 I am a civil engineer by profession.
-Befor I was voted into the parliament, I was working as a site manager for a construction company in Dresden.
-Although I am passionate about civil engineering, politics has accompanied me all my life.
+Befor I my election, I worked as a site manager for a Dresden construction company.
+Besides my passion about civil engineering, politics has accompanied me all my life.

 Dresden, Saxony and Germany are my home.
-In the same way, it is the home of many people with experiences of migration and discrimination, refugees or children of non-academic parents.
+It is also home of many people with experiences of migration and discrimination, refugees or children of non-academic parents.
+Although there are so many people, this group is hardly represented politically, neither in Saxony nor in Germany.
 I am a voice for these people in the Bundestag.
-I make politics with a breath of fresh air from Saxony.